conan-io/docs/mastering/policies.rst

 Build policies
 ==============

-By default, :command:`conan install` command will search for a binary package (corresponding to our settings and defined options) in a remote, if it's not present the install command will fail.
+By default, :command:`conan install` command will search for a binary package (corresponding to our settings and defined options) in a remote.
+If it's not present the install command will fail.

 As previously demonstrated, we can use the :command:`--build` option to change the default :command:`conan install` behavior: